top of page

 EdgeofTime DS

-The worst Metroidvania I've ever played.
+This has gotta be the worst Metroidvania I have ever played.
 The map is completely broken.
-You just gain abilities that open different colored barriers.
-The boss fights have about two frames of animation.
-I respect the inclusion of Big Wheel 2099 though.
+You just gain generic abilities that open different coloured barriers.
+The boss fights have about two frames of animation to them.
+I do respect the inclusion of Big Wheel 2099 though.

 Release: Oct 4, 2011